CouncilDataProject/cdp-backend/example-infrastructure/README.md

     And follow the link logged to link a billing account to the created project.

+    **Note:** This will create a new GCP project.

--   When setting up infrastructure:
+-   To set up infrastructure:

     ```bash
     make build
     ```

--   When resetting infrastructure but reusing the same Google project (good practice):
+-   To reset infrastructure but reuse the same Google project (good practice):

     ```bash
     make reset
     ```

--   When cleaning up all Pulumi and GCloud resources entirely:
+-   To delete all Pulumi and GCloud resources entirely:

     ```bash
     make destroy project={project-name}
     ```

+    **Note:** This will delete the GCP project.

--   When creating a new service account JSON key:
+-   To create a new service account JSON key:

     ```bash
     make gen-key project={project-name}